ipfs-shipyard/ipfs-share-files/README.md

 # Go to http://localhost:9009
 ```

-To add files you need a local IPFS daemon running:
+Optionally you may have a local IPFS daemon running:

 ```sh
 > ipfs daemon